QtnRBT/RESTaurant-API/README.md

 ### 2.2 GET requests

-Now that we have some data to retrieve from our database, we can start making GET requests.
+Now, that we have some data to retrieve from our database, we can start making GET requests.
 These requests need no particular authentication, so we don't need to add this to our headers.
 We will need to query the `/items` route in order to get the items.

 #### Getting a dish

-We have three ways to get an item.
+We have three ways of getting an item.
 We can either :

 - request all the dishes
 - request a particular item, from its ID